 “I could not walk a city block without stopping and resting.
 In only two sessions with you, I am now doing better than in the last ten years, with all the treatments I have had…”

-- Come out better: in posture, flexibility, balance, strength, fitness, wellness and confidence.
+- Come out better: in posture, flexibility, balance, strength, fitness, wellness, confidence

 - Restore your body to its natural biological potential!

-- To find a certified Practitioner in your area, click Practitioners.
+To find a certified CMI Practitioner in your area, click Find a Practitioner

-- Visit our Store to find DVDs, CDs, even an exercise band.
+Visit our Shop to find DVDs, CDs, ebooks…even an exercise band

-- Specifically for practitioners and others who want an in-depth understanding of CMI, visit Courses/Training.
+Specifically for Practitioners and others who want an in-depth understanding of CMI, visit For Practitioners

 Just a quick little personal testimony about this work.
 About one year ago I started having a problem with my left shoulder probably due to overwork and Aikido training.
 My right shoulder was always the issue but that was pretty much resolved.
 The pain got to the point of not sleeping and making work not enjoyable and curtailed my workouts for the first time in years.
 I went for deep massage which only aggravated the situation, found a chiropractor who did active release and brought temporary relief, and started acupuncture which helped with sleep.
 Three weeks ago I came up to Boston for a personal retreat and to get help.
 Arthur graciously gave me ample time in his office in Dorchester.
 He quickly assessed that I was moving my shoulder muscles out of sequence and not as an “end” result of my center/pelvis moving.
 He also easily connected my ribs which weren’t turning.
 These are things I observe in others but not in myself!
 The following day I attended Josef’s weekly class in Watertown and took a walk after.
 I haven’t even been able to walk without intense pain.
 I am happy to report that the pain is gone and I am back to fast walking and working pain free!
 Thank you. —Byron Eddy, LMT